Limiting spectral distribution of sample autocovariance matrices: Introduction

+We call a sequence of estimators $\{E_n\}$ of $\Sigma_n(X)$ \textit{consistent} if its LSD is $f_X(U)$ where $U$ is uniformly distributed on $[0, 1]$.
+We show that $\{\Gamma_n(X)\}$ is inconsistent (see Theorem \ref{thmautocov}(c)).
+We also show that if $\Gamma_n(X)$ is modified by suitable tapering or banding then the modified estimators are indeed consistent (see Theorem \ref {thmautocovband}(b) and (c)).
+This phenomenon is mainly due to the estimation of a large number of autocovariances by $\Gamma_n(X)$.
+Such inconsistency of sample covariance matrices has also been observed in the context of high-dimensional multivariate analysis, and is now well understood, with the help the results from Random Matrix Theory.

+To obtain the convergence of ESD of such estimators, we impose a reasonable condition on the stationary process $\{X_t\}$; we assume it to be a linear process, that is,

-We assume that $\{X_t\}$ is a linear process where $\{\theta_k\}$ satisfies a weak condition and $\{\varepsilon_t, \ t\in \mathbb{Z}\}$ is a sequence of independent random variables with appropriate conditions.
-The simulations of \cite{SenA} suggested that its LSD exists and is independent of the distribution of $\{\varepsilon_i\}$ as long as they are i.i.d. with mean zero and variance one. \cite{Basak} and \cite{SenS} initially studied respectively the special cases where $X$ is an i.i.d. process or is an MA(1) process.
+where $\{\theta_k\}$ satisfies a weak condition and $\{\varepsilon_t, t\in\mathbb{Z}\}$ is a sequence of independent random variables with appropriate conditions.
+The simulations of Sen \cite{SenA} suggested that the LSD of $\Gamma_n(X)$ exists and is independent of the distribution of $\{\varepsilon_t\}$ as long as they are i.i.d. with mean zero and variance one.
+Basak \cite{Basak} and Sen \cite{SenS} initially studied, respectively, the special cases where $X$ is an i.i.d. process or is an MA(1) process.